finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

 InstrumentsApi apiInstance = new InstrumentsApi();
 String identifierType = "identifierType_example"; // String | The type of identifier being supplied
 String identifier = "identifier_example"; // String | The identifier of the requested instrument
-OffsetDateTime effectiveAt = new OffsetDateTime(); // OffsetDateTime | Optional.
+String effectiveAt = "effectiveAt_example"; // String | Optional.
 The effective date of the query OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | Optional.
 The AsAt date of the query List<String> instrumentPropertyKeys = Arrays.asList("instrumentPropertyKeys_example"); // List<String> | Optional.
 Keys of the properties to be decorated on to the instrument try {